giorgioriccardi/todo-list/README.md

 # todo-list
-A plain JS todo-list application
+A plain ES6 todo-list application

 ## Step by step guide